Automatic Injection Timer Function | Diesel Engine

 The curvature in the flywheel is so designed that at low speeds i.e. at low centrifugal force, the travel of flyweight per one degree of advance is relatively long and it becomes gradually shorter with increasing speed.
 This arrangement provides for sufficient advancing torque at low speeds.
 At higher speeds i.e. with a high centrifugal force, shorter flyweight travel is sufficient to advance the camshaft, since the value of the centrifugal force increases with the square of speed.

-The construction and characteristics of EP/SCZ and EP/SF types injection timers are the same as those of EP/SA type.
+The construction and characteristics of EP/SCZ and EP/SF types injection timers are the same as that of EP/SA type.
 They are, however, driven by gears fixed to the timers instead of coupling dogs.

 Maintainance of Automatic Injection Timer-